10yard/dkafe/readme.md

 Donkey Kong Arcade Front End

 A Donkey Kong themed arcade game launcher with objectives and incentives to play and unlock arcade games.

+This project includes:
+ - An interactive frontend launcher which is preconfigured to work with classic Donkey Kong roms and hacks.
+ - A rom patcher which will automatically generate 27 Donkey Kong hacks from the bundled patch files.
+ - A custom lightweight build of WolfMAME specifically for Donkey Kong.
+ - LUA scripts to interface the front end with MAME allowing for data to pass seamlessly between them.
+ - 3 new Donkey Kong hacks made specifically for DKAFE:
+	DK Who - Jumpman has regenerated as the next Dr Who and can use the Tardis to teleport through spacetime.
+	DK Lava Panic - Jumpman must keep his cool and move quickly to avoid the rising Lava.
+	DK Last Man Standing - Lose penalty points instead of lives so don't make a mistake unless you have enough points to survive.

 ![DKAFE frontend](https://github.com/10yard/dkafe/blob/master/artwork/snaps/frontend.png)